 Artificial intelligence has been one of the most dominant trends in the recruitment industry in recent years.

-Since embedding automation and technological advancement into staffing, organisations today can screen candidates faster, communicate with them more efficiently, and even removes bias from the hiring process.
+Since embedding automation and technological advancement into staffing, organisations today can screen candidates faster, communicate with them more efficiently, and even reduce unconscious bias from the hiring process.

 But what comes next?
 How will technology impact the future of recruitment?